awsdocs/amazon-elasticache-docs/doc_source/redis/RegionsAndAZs.md

 ## Supported Regions & Endpoints<a name="SupportedRegions"></a>

-Amazon ElastiCache is available in multiple regions so that you can launch ElastiCache clusters in locations that meet your requirements, such as launching in the region closest to your customers or to meet certain legal requirements\.
+Amazon ElastiCache is available in multiple AWS Regions\.
+This means that you can launch ElastiCache clusters in locations that meet your requirements\.
+For example, you can launch in the AWS Region closest to your customers, or launch in a particular AWS Region to meet certain legal requirements\.

 By default, the AWS SDKs, AWS CLI, ElastiCache API, and ElastiCache console reference the US\-West \(Oregon\) region\.
 As ElastiCache expands availability to new regions, new endpoints for these regions are also available to use in your HTTP requests, the AWS SDKs, AWS CLI, and the console\.